matteofigus/awesome-speaking/README.md

 * [Propose, Prepare, Present](http://shop.oreilly.com/product/0636920027096.do) - Free Ebook by **Alistair Croll** (O'Reilly)
 * [Presentation Patterns](http://presentationpatterns.com/) - by **Neal Ford**, **Matthew McCullough**, and **Nate Schutta** (Addison-Wesley)
 * [Presentation Zen Design](http://www.amazon.com/gp/product/0321668790) - by Garr Reynolds.
 How to design your presentation.
 * [TED Talks: The Official TED Guide to Public Speaking](http://www.amazon.com/d/0544634497/) - by **Chris Anderson** (Houghton Mifflin Harcourt).
-Start to finish guide to giving powerful talks.
+Start to finish guide to giving powerful talk
+ THE WAR OF ART BY STEPHEN PRESSFIELD
+  TALK LIKE TED: THE 9 PUBLIC-SPEAKING SECRETS OF THE WORLD’S TOP MINDS BY CARMINE GALLO CONFESSIONS OF A PUBLIC SPEAKER BY SCOTT BERKUN
 ## CFP

 *List of Call of Paper sites and services.*